HVAC Training Schools & Certifications in Mississippi (MS)

 Itawamba Community College

-Itawamba Community College’s associate of applied science in heating & air conditioning technology is an instructional program that prepares students to install, maintain, and operate air conditioning, heating, and refrigeration systems.
-Also, the program has additional credentials available, including Universal EPA Certification, NCEER, and NATE.
+Itawamba Community College’s associate of applied science in heating and air conditioning technology is an instructional program that prepares students to install, maintain, and operate air conditioning, heating, and refrigeration systems.
+The program also offers additional credentials, including Universal EPA Certification, NCCER, and NATE.

-Consisting of 60 to 61 credits, the program involves courses in fundamentals of electricity/electronics, introduction to heating and air conditioning technology, basic compression refrigeration, electricity for heating/ventilation, A/C and refrigeration, brazing and piping, heating systems, heat load, and air properties, commercial refrigeration, and controls, among others.
+The program consists of 60 to 61 credits and involves courses in fundamentals of electricity/electronics, introduction to heating and air conditioning technology, basic compression refrigeration, electricity for heating/ventilation, A/C and refrigeration, brazing and piping, heating systems, heat load, and air properties, commercial refrigeration, and controls, among others.
+Students may choose to complete only the first 30 hours of the program for a career certificate.

 Graduates of the program will be ready to take positions such as service technician, installer, or maintenance technician in residential HVAC companies, engineering departments, commercial HVAC companies, private firms, restaurant equipment service, and self-employment.